ECheynet/windSimFaster/README.md

-# windSimFaster
-WindSimFaster: WindSimFast, but faster
+# windSimFaster: WindSimFast, but faster